MagnificentF/magnificentf.github.io/README.md

 * At the prompt type `npm install && npm start`
 * Go to http://localhost:3000 in your browser

 Whenever changes are made to files in the `/src` directory the `index.*` files in the root will be rebuilt.
-You can refresh your browser manually or use [an extension](https://chrome.google.com/webstore/detail/livepage/pilnojpmdoofaelbinaeodfpjheijkbh?hl=en) to automatically refresh whenever changes are made.
+You can refresh your browser manually or use [an extension](https://chrome.google.com/webstore/detail/livepage/pilnojpmdoofaelbinaeodfpjheijkbh?hl=en) to automatically refresh.

 ## Todo
 - [ ] Finish entering artwork into data.json